Published on in Health Tip of the Week

 - Community infection rates do NOT increase when schools reopen.

-- School attendance can “protect” against COVID-19, as we’ve witnessed in Wisconsin and Rhode Island, where public schools returned in the fall without a spike in COVID-19 transmission rates.
+- School attendance can “protect” against COVID-19, as we’ve witnessed in Wisconsin and Rhode Island, where public schools returned last fall without a spike in COVID-19 transmission rates.

 Reminders for a safe return to school